athalhammer/danker/README.md

 Before __danker__, I performed a number of experiments with [DBpedia "page links" datasets](http://wiki.dbpedia.org/services-resources/documentation/datasets#pagelinks) most of which are documented at http://people.aifb.kit.edu/ath/.

 ## Test
-The unit tests assure correctness and compare the results of danker to the implementation of [NetworkX](https://networkx.github.io/).
+The unit tests assure correctness and compare the results of danker to the PageRank implementation of [NetworkX](https://networkx.github.io/).
 The tests need the `numpy` and `networkx` libraries installed.

 Execute the unit tests as follows: